How to Let Your Team Know You Believe in Them

 4. Admit What You Don’t Know

-Show your team you trust them by admitting you don’t have all the answers.
+Show your team you believe in them by admitting you don’t have all the answers.
 Trust them with your concerns.
 Trust them with your questions.
-Show trust by being real.

 5. Encourage Them to Meet Without You